 (2) Equity Instruments:

 The Company makes such election on an instrument-by-instrument basis.
 Fair value changes on an equity instrument is recognised in 'other income' in the standalone statement of profit and loss unless the Company has elected to measure such instrument at FVOCI.
-Fair value changes excluding dividend, on an equity instrument measured at FVOCI are recognised in OCI.
+Fair value changes excluding dividends, on an equity instrument measured at FVOCI are recognised in OCI.
 Amounts recognised in OCI are not subsequently reclassified to the standalone statement of profit and loss.
 Dividend income on the investments in equity instruments are recognised as 'other income' in the standalone statement of profit and loss.

 (c) Derecognition